It can be very scary if vision in one of your eyes suddenly becomes blurry and distorted, as may happen with the development of a macular hole.

 Left untreated, a macular hole can worsen over time.
 Macular holes occur in three stages:

-1. Foveal detachments — about 50 percent worsen without treatment.
+- Foveal detachments – About 50% worsen without treatment.

-2. Partial-thickness holes — about 70 percent worsen without treatment.
+- Partial-thickness holes – About 70% worsen without treatment.

-3. Full-thickness holes — most worsen without treatment.
+- Full-thickness holes – Many worsen without treatment.

-A macular hole sometimes can resolve without intervention, but most should be treated to prevent permanent vision loss.
+A macular hole sometimes can resolve without intervention, but the majority should be treated to prevent permanent vision loss.

-A vitrectomy is the most common treatment for macular holes.
-In this surgery, a retinal specialist removes the vitreous gel to stop it from pulling on the retina.
+A vitrectomy is the more common treatment for macular holes.
+During this surgery, a retinal specialist removes the vitreous gel to stop it from pulling on the retina.
 Then the specialist inserts a mixture of air and gas into the space once occupied by the vitreous.

 This bubble of air and gas puts pressure on the edges of the macular hole, allowing it to heal.

-While the bubble is doing its job, you must lie face down so that the bubble stays in the right place in the eye, sometimes for as long as two to three weeks!
-Although it can be very boring and obnoxious to stay still for so long, this approach is absolutely necessary for you to achieve the best vision after treatment.
+While the bubble is doing its job, you must lie face down so that the bubble stays in the right place in the eye, sometimes for as long as two to three weeks.
+Although it can be challenging to stay still for so long, this approach is necessary for you to achieve optimal vision after treatment.

 The gas/air bubble gradually goes away over time, and natural eye fluids take its place while the hole is healing.

-Risks of vitreous surgery include infection and retinal detachment, both which are treatable.
-The most common risk, however, is cataract development.
-Cataracts usually occur rather quickly after a vitrectomy, but they can be removed once the eye has healed.
+Risks of vitreous surgery include infection and retinal detachment, both of which are typically treatable.
+The more common risk, however, is cataract development.
+Cataracts commonly occur rather quickly after a vitrectomy, but they can be removed once the eye has healed.

-If you have had surgery for a macular hole using a gas bubble, you won't be able to travel by air for several months, because the gas can expand with pressure changes, causing eye damage.
+If you have had surgery for a macular hole using a gas bubble, you may not be able to travel by air for several months, because the gas can expand with pressure changes, which could cause eye damage.

-People who have had a macular hole in one eye have a higher chance (about 10 percent) of developing a macular hole in their other eye at some time in their life.
-Therefore, you should have regular eye exams as determined by your eye doctor to catch problems early.
+People who have had a macular hole in one eye have a higher chance (about 10%) of developing a macular hole in their other eye at some time in their life.
+Therefore, you should have comprehensive eye exams as determined by your eye doctor to catch problems early.